 The ARI is a rating tool, based on a proprietary formula that uses publicly available information as well as expert knowledge.
 It helps assess the industry entrants’ progress toward the delivery of a certified product at mass scale production.
 While at launch 14 OEMs were rated, the tool is periodically updated to include new entrants as well as any new information on existing entrants.
 We plan to expand the tool to other areas of the AAM ecosystem.
 The tool is un-biased and data-based.
 It is not meant as an endorsement or a critique of any specific company, but as a simple, easy-to-use guide to the complexities of the AAM industry.

-The ARI is based on five elements: the funding received by the company, the team that leads the company, the technology readiness of their vehicle, the certification progress of their vehicle, and the production readiness towards full scale manufacturing.
+The ARI is based on five elements: the funding received by the company, the team that leads the company, the technology readiness of their vehicles, the certification progress of their vehicles, and the production readiness towards full scale manufacturing.

 The formula scores each entrant on a 0 to 10 scale.
 We use one decimal point as well to distinguish entrants, as there is clustering at specific stages in the product lifecycle.
 A 0 on the ARI tool represents a company just considering the market with little to no financing.
 A 10 on the ARI tool represents a company with a commercial product that is produced in thousands of units per year.
 No company at present would be able to achieve a 10, as no one in Aerospace is capable to produce thousands of vehicles per year.